As part of our service to the community, we have been getting involved with several charities – because SYSA cares!

 “Many thanks for your kind consideration for the animals of Imizama Yethu and DARG during this difficult and tragic time.
 We confirm receipt of your extremely generous donation.
 Thank you for your support!”

-Displaced & Affected People of Imizamo Yethu
+Displaced and Affected People of Imizamo Yethu

 DONATION FOR SANTA SHOEBOX PROJECT